richard-gibson/kft-pres/slides/slides/index.md

 ---

 ## DSLs on DSLs
-Module: set of steps to create number of Cloudformation resources
+Module: set of steps to create number of CloudFormation resources
 Parts: Resource builders that expose a subset of properties

 Note:  Module System - DSL built from another DSL